PoojaChoudhary03/Flight_Delay_Prediction/Data_Cleaning_README.md

 - ACTUAL_ELAPSED_TIME with CRS_ELAPSED_TIME
 - DISTANCE with ACTUAL_ELAPSED_TIME
 And there is a possible multicollinearity with relationship 2, 3, and 4
+- Now we have new and reduced datframe with 1351282 rows and 20 columns.